sebasarias17/To-Do-App-Fork/README.md

 # To-Do-App

-Todo app with CI/CD en jenkins and docker
+Todo app with CI/CD en jenkins and dockerhub